White Bean and Sausage Soup is hearty, creamy, and packed with flavorful veggies, seasoned Italian sausage, and tender white beans.

 Process shots-- images of the soup simmering, being added to the blender, and then it all being poured back in a pot

-White Bean and Sausage Soup Tips, Cont.
+How To Make White Bean and Sausage Soup

-Process shots-- images of the White Bean and Sausage Soup in the pot with everything being mixed together Overhead image of a bowl of White Bean and Sausage Soup
+Process shots-- images of the White Bean and Sausage Soup in the pot with everything being mixed together

 Reheating Leftovers

-Reheating a creamy soup can be tricky; we want to avoid separation and a grainy texture.
+Reheating a creamy soup can be tricky; you want to avoid separation and a grainy texture.
 To reheat, add the leftover White Bean and Sausage Soup to a pot and slowly increase the heat while stirring frequently.
 Don’t boil the soup or reheat it at a high temperature; this can cause the ingredients to separate or even curdle.

 If the soup has thickened too much for your liking, add a splash more of chicken stock to thin it out as it warms through again.